parappayo/basic-jwt-wsgi/README.md

 ### Postgres 11

+TODO: this whole section should be replaced with building a Postgres-Alpine base image Docker container with schema init scripts, so that spinning up the db is a minimal effort

 If you don't already have Postgres installed, you'll need [to do that](https://www.postgresql.org/download/linux/ubuntu/) (unless you go the MongoDB route but I haven't added that yet.)

-You may want to spin up Postgres using Docker (see below), but be wary of running non-scalable databases in containers.
-Containers are generally meant to come and go, and having your database instance suddenly get wiped out generally results in data loss.
+You may want to spin up Postgres using Docker (see below), but be skeptical of running databases in containers.
+Containers are generally meant to come and go, and having your database instance suddenly get wiped out may result in data loss if you don't understand how Docker is managing your data files.

-* `sdocker run -p 5432:5432 --name basic_jwt_postgres -e POSTGRES_PASSWORD=adminpass postgres:alpine`
+* `docker run -p 5432:5432 --name basic_jwt_postgres -e POSTGRES_PASSWORD=adminpass postgres:alpine`
 * `psql -h localhost -p 5432 -U postgres -f user_credentials.sql`

-* TODO: populate the database with some test data
+* TODO: populate the database with some test data, eg. using the `add_user.py` script

 * TODO: creating the SSL certificate
 * TODO: creating the services, Docker containers
 * TODO: launching it all